Discovering the National Gallery Singapore — a must‑visit civic district landmark, just a short hop from Raffles City MRT.

 National Gallery - Civic District

-The Gallery Benches reimagines the museum’s iconic red logo into functional public seating.
+| The Gallery Benches reimagines the museum’s iconic red logo into functional public seating |

 Step into the National Gallery Singapore, where history, culture, and creativity collide in one breathtaking destination.
 Housed in two beautifully restored national monuments—the former Supreme Court and City Hall—the gallery itself is a masterpiece of architecture, blending colonial grandeur with sleek modern design.
 From the moment you walk through its soaring atriums, you’ll feel the pulse of Singapore’s vibrant art scene.

-The Padang frames the Singapore Recreation Club’s colonial elegance against the soaring modern skyline — a timeless view of heritage meeting progress.
+| The Padang frames the Singapore Recreation Club’s colonial elegance against the soaring modern skyline — a timeless view of heritage meeting progress. |

 Inside, you’ll discover the world’s largest public collection of modern Southeast Asian art.
 Imagine wandering through galleries that showcase bold brushstrokes of Cheong Soo Pieng, the poetic abstractions of Georgette Chen, and the daring experiments of contemporary artists who continue to redefine the region’s identity.
-Each exhibition is a journey through time, telling stories of resilience, innovation, and cultural fusion that shaped Singapore and its neighbors.
+Each exhibition is a journey through time, telling stories of resilience, innovation, and cultural fusion that shaped Singapore and its neighbours.

 But the National Gallery isn’t just about art on the walls—it’s about experiences that awaken your senses.
 Picture yourself sipping coffee at a rooftop café while gazing across the Padang to Marina Bay, or joining an interactive workshop that lets you create your own masterpiece.
 Families will love the Keppel Centre for Art Education, where kids can dive into playful, hands-on installations.
 And for those who crave deeper insight, guided tours and multimedia exhibits bring every canvas and sculpture to life.